D4do2012/D4do2012/README.md

 - 👋 Hi, I’m @D4do2012
 - 👀 I’m interested in web and software development.
-- 🌱 I’m currently learning html5, css3, python, jinja, mySQL.
+- 🌱 I’m currently learning HTML5, CSS3, Python, jinja2, mySQL.
 - 💞️ I’m looking to collaborate on web and software developing projects, learn about new tools and share my own knowledge.
 - 📫 How to reach me d4do2012@gmail.com